REGISTRATIONS EXPIRE ON APPLICABLE YEARS ON 31ST OCTOBER - THE RE-NEWED REGISTRATIONS COMMENCE ON 1ST NOVEMBER

 Dog owners will now notice they will be able to register their dog for a Lifetime, this is to bring the Dog Act 1976 in line with the Cat Act 2011.

-Pensioners are eligible for a 50% discount to the applicable fee but must provide a current Pensioner Concession Card, State Concession Card, Veteran’s Card or a Senior’s Card together with a Commonwealth Senior’s Health Card as proof of eligibility.
+Eligible Pensioners are eligible for a 50% discount to the applicable fee but must provide a current Pensioner Concession Card, State Pensioner Concession Card, Veteran’s Pensioner Card (not a Veteran's Health Card) or a Senior’s Card together with a Commonwealth Senior’s Health Card as proof of eligibility.

-Proof of sterilisation is required, and is usually provided by a Veterinary Surgeon’s Certificate, or a Statutory Declaration made by the owner.
+Proof of sterilisation is required, and is usually provided by a Veterinary Surgeon’s Certificate, or from a Microchip Data Base Company Certificate, or by a Ranger viewing the tattoo on the animal's ear or (if applicable) from a Dog Refuge/Pound or Cat Haven.

 As of 1 November 2015 all dogs are required to be micro-chipped.
 You will be required to provide a micro-chip number upon registration of your dog.
 All new dogs, that is pups and other dogs being registered for the first time, and dogs where ownership is changing will need to be micro-chipped.
 Dogs that are already registered with the Town are also now required to be micro-chipped as of 1 November 2015.